jl02142/OrthoRefine/README.md

 ### Interpreting the ouput

 OrthoRefine's output has been formatted to closely match OrthoFidner's.
 A change has been made to the second collumn where the orthogroup has been replaced with the SOG, and to the third collumn where the node has been replaced with the gene name from the feature table file of the first genome listed in the input file.
-The final line of the output contains the number of HOGs refined and the total number of refinements, which can be larger as a single HOG can be refined into mulitple SOGs.
+The final line of the output contains the number of HOGs refined and the total number of refinements, the later of which can be larger as a single HOG can be refined into mulitple SOGs.

 An example of OrthoRefine's output is below.
 HOG 5 is split into two SOGs, 5.0 which contains b1552 and HVX45_RS19450 and 5.1 which contains b0990, JRC41_RS13205, and GV529_RS02480.
 ```